 With hypnobirthing you learn how to give birth more easily and comfortably.
-But in order to do this, you have to start byshaking off the horror stories around childbirth recounted by friends, mothers, grandmothers, aunts, and even in films and on TV.
+But in order to do this, you have to start by shaking off the horror stories around childbirth recounted by family and friends or in films or on TV.
 For most of us this negative idea of giving birth is ingrained, but society has evolved – we understand the benefit of water births for example, and hypnobirthing is another area that’s starting to boom.
 With research showing that hypnobirthing can reduce labour by up to three hours, it’s no surprise.

 Through a simple self-hypnosis and an education programme, women in low-risk categories, as well as women who need additional medical care, can learn to dismiss any birthing myths, horror stories, or general misinformation that linger and begin to see childbirth as a normal process.